-The annual HomeWorld Thunder Nation Cup – a celebration of culture, cricket, community and social cohesion – will be played on Sunday 3 November at The King’s School in North Parramatta.
+The annual HomeWorld Thunder Nation Cup is a celebration of culture, cricket, community and social cohesion.

-The sixth edition of the HomeWorld Thunder Nation Cup will see teams represent eight different communities; African Nations, Afghanistan, Bangladesh, Fiji, India, Nepal, Pakistan and Sri Lanka.
+The sixth edition of the HomeWorld Thunder Nation Cup saw teams represent eight different communities; African Nations, Afghanistan, Bangladesh, Fiji, India, Nepal, Pakistan and Sri Lanka.

 Cricket is viewed as a platform to promote social cohesion and celebrate cultural diversity, and the HomeWorld Thunder Nation Cup is playing an important role in achieving that.
 The emotion in the voices of the players selected to compete emphasised the value of the tournament.